Scheme and Yearly Routines for years 1-13

 Work experience programs: Our aim is to encourage and offer the opportunity to all students 15 years old and over to help confirm career ideas, explore possible career options and try out work placements.
 This is conducted in a structured and legal way and is based on students using their own/school time.

 Dual enrolement transition programs: Our aim is to prepare individual students for career and work placements.
 These transition programs are for Year 11 or 12 students who are wanting to leave school.
 We use Years 12-13 study periods to help prepare students for tertiary training.
+See below for some current Dual Enrolment opportunities – for information on more opportunities speak to your career advisor.

 Our aim is to offer tertiary or industry learning unit standard qualifications while working in the work place – minimum of 10 days work – that will best prepare students for a possible career step.
 In practical terms, this could be one day per week or as arranged.
 Catch up periods are then available for the subjects missed in work placement time.